-But now, many Christmas trees and silent nights later I've learned a few things about this process we call grief and surviving the holidays.
+Now, many Christmas trees and many "Silent Nights" later, I've learned a few things about this process we call grief and surviving the holidays.
 I'd like to share with you some tips that might be helpful for you and your family this Christmas season.